Giancarlo Giorgetti

-Giancarlo Giorgetti (/it/; born 16 December 1966) is an Italian politician and prominent member of the League, of which he became deputy secretary in 2016.
+Giancarlo Giorgetti (/it/; born 16 December 1966) is an Italian politician and prominent member of the Lega, of which he became deputy secretary in 2016.
 Since October 2022, Giorgetti has served as Minister of Economy and Finance in the government of Giorgia Meloni.
 Previously, he was Secretary of the Council of Ministers from June 2018 until September 2019, in the government of Giuseppe Conte and later Minister of Economic Development from February 2021 until October 2022, in the government of Mario Draghi.

 Early life and career

 Giorgetti was born in 1966 in Cazzago Brabbia, a small town in the Province of Varese.
 He later graduated in business economics at the Bocconi University, becoming a tax advisor and financial auditor.

 During the university he was close to the Youth Front, the youth-wing of the nationalist Italian Social Movement (MSI).
 However, in the early 1990s, he joined Lega Lombarda and Lega Nord, the separatist movements founded by Umberto Bossi, and on 23 April 1995 he was elected mayor of his hometown, Cazzago Brabbia, a position that he held until 12 June 2004.